pradeep-gaur-101/delta-demo/README.md

 # delta-demo
-this is demo for delta code
+this is demo for Git & Github class.